yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-x-raptor/index.md

 play hide-and-go-seek in Luigi's Balloon World or share high scores in minigames on the leaderboards.
 Reverse engineering new games is an arduous task, but the service is in continuous development, so keep your eyes peeled for future updates.

-Raptor also allows you to set a nickname and profile image, which is used to identify you in games.
+Raptor Network also allows you to set a nickname and profile image, which is used to identify you in games.
-In addition to this, Raptor allows you to friend other people across the internet!
+In addition to this, it allows you to friend other people across the internet!
 You can then interact with your friends in supported games, such as viewing courses made by them in **Super Mario Maker 2**.

 Special thanks to developers [fincs](https://github.com/fincs/) and [yellows8](https://github.com/yellows8/), widely known for their contributions to Switch reverse engineering.
 Without their help, it would've probably taken us significantly longer to implement the client side functionality required for Raptor.

-## Here is video of our staff playing SMO & SMM2 on Raptor Network
-** INSERT VIDEO HERE **

 ## How can I try it?

 To use the online service, you need an `active` yuzu Early Access subscription to connect to Raptor Network.
-Simply download the latest Early Access build and follow the instructions below to obtain access to raptor network on your yuzu acccount.
+Simply download the latest Early Access build and follow the instructions below to obtain access to Raptor Network on your yuzu acccount.

 >**Note:<br>
-If you are new to yuzu early access, then please visit our [yuzu Early Access guide](https://yuzu-emu.org/help/early-access/) to setup your yuzu account.**
+If you are new to yuzu Early Access, then please visit our [yuzu Early Access guide](https://yuzu-emu.org/help/early-access/) to setup your yuzu account.**

 #### Step 1
-Once you've linked your patreon account to your yuzu profile and activated your early access subscription, navigate to https://profile.yuzu-emu.org and scroll down.
+Once you've linked your patreon account to your yuzu profile and activated your Early Access subscription, navigate to https://profile.yuzu-emu.org and scroll down.
-At the bottom, you will find a `Raptor` under a section titled `Your other services`.
+At the bottom, you will find `Raptor` under a section titled `Your other services`.
 {{< imgs
     "./rapt_act.png| Raptor service"
 >}}